erictleung/awesome-nosql-guides/README.md

 # Awesome NoSQL Guides [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

+> Curated list of resources and links about *using* NoSQL databases and things to look for when deciding to use one.

+A basic definition of NoSQL databases can be found on Wikipedia as:

-> "A NoSQL (originally referring to 'non SQL' or 'non relational') database provides a mechanism for storage and retrieval of data which is modeled in means other than the tabular relations used in relational databases." — Wikipedia
+> "A NoSQL (originally referring to 'non SQL' or 'non relational') database provides a mechanism for storage and retrieval of data which is modeled in means other than the tabular relations used in relational databases."

-Curated list of resources and links about *using* NoSQL databases and things to look for when deciding to use one.

 For actual NoSQL databases, you can go [here](https://github.com/sindresorhus/awesome#databases),